neokt/neokt.github.io/_posts/2017-01-08-audio-music-mood-classification.md

 I then used the song IDs to query Spotify for audio features and other track metadata for each song, such as popularity and explicitness, joining all of the information in a Pandas dataframe.

 One of the things that was important to me was being able to compile audio metadata across different sources; and as such, being able to tie song records to each other was key.
-Unfortunately, no other music data sources besides Billboard conveniently had Spotify ID information, and as such I needed to use artist-song matching to compile the rest of the database.
+Unfortunately, no other music data sources besides Billboard had Spotify ID information, and as such I needed to use artist-song matching to compile the rest of the database.
 From Gracenote, I was able to use use my Spotify database of songs as a starting point to query additional metadata such as genre, artist information, and most importantly, mood labels.

-These mood labels were to be my targets; I chose to predict Gracenote's Level 1 moods, which contained descriptors such as "Aggressive" and "Yearning".
+I chose to classify songs based on Gracenote's Level 1 moods, which contained descriptors such as "Aggressive" and "Yearning".
 This was going to be an interesting 25-class classification problem!
 I lost some song records to the imperfect match, and had to drop or impute missing values to ensure the quality of my database.
 At the end, my final database consisted of over 21,000 songs with 69 potential features.

 ![Song features and labels][chart1]